sp2023lab/ChatShieldNLP/readme.md

-# Creepy Message Detector (PyQt6 + OCR)
+# ChatShieldNLP (PyQt6 + OCR)

-A desktop app to **detect creepy or harassing messages** in text or screenshots.
+A desktop app to **detect inappropriate or unsafe messages** in text or screenshots.
 Built with **PyQt6** for the GUI and **Tesseract OCR** for extracting text from images.
 Designed to be **lightweight, explainable, and offline** (no cloud/ML dependency).

 ---

-# creepdetectorNLP
+# ChatShieldNLP

 ![Python](https://img.shields.io/badge/python-3.11+-blue)
 ![PyQt6](https://img.shields.io/badge/GUI-PyQt6-brightgreen)
 ![Platform](https://img.shields.io/badge/platform-Windows%2010%2B-lightgrey)
 ![License](https://img.shields.io/badge/license-MIT-informational)

-Rule-based desktop application for detecting “creepy” or unsafe messages using NLP preprocessing + regex scoring.
+Rule-based desktop application for detecting inappropriate or unsafe messages using NLP preprocessing + regex scoring.
 Built with **PyQt6** GUI, **pytesseract** OCR, and lightweight rule weights.

 ---